markets/awesome-ruby/README.md

 * [ActiveAdmin](http://activeadmin.info) - A Ruby on Rails framework for creating elegant backends for website administration.
 * [Administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard, by Thoughtbot.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
+* [Faalis](http://faalis.io) - A Rails engine which provides a robust platform to develop web applications.
+It contains a very simple yet powerful admin/dashboard interface too.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.
 * [Typus](https://github.com/typus/typus) - Ruby on Rails control panel to allow trusted users edit structured content.
 * [Upmin Admin](https://github.com/upmin/upmin-admin-ruby) - A framework for creating powerful Ruby on Rails admin backends with minimal effort.